Healthy Homes Assessment Hastings

 Hastings Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is mandatory to all Hastings and New Zealand rental houses where it’s reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is mandatory for all Hastings and New Zealand rental houses where it is reasonably practicable to put in.

-• Landlords and property managers must keep records that prove the compliance with all Healthy Homes Standards that apply or will be in force during the tenure of your rental home.
+• Property managers and landlords must keep records that prove the conformance to each Healthy Homes Standard that apply or will apply during the tenancy of their rental properties.

-• Private landlords and property managers are required to make sure their rental properties comply with the Healthy Homes Standards within 90 days of a renewal, new or a change in tenant.
+• Property managers and private landlords have to make sure that their rental properties are in compliance to the Healthy Homes Standards within 90 days of any new, renewed , or altered tenant.

-• All boarder homes (except Kainga Ora and registered Community Housing Provider boarding house tenancies) must comply with the Healthy Homes Standards regardless of when the tenancy began.
+• All boarder homes (except Kainga Ora and registered Community Housing Provider for boarding house tenancies) must adhere to the Healthy Homes Standards regardless of the time the tenancy began.

 From July 1st 2023

-• All houses which are rented from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of when the tenancy first began.
+• All houses that are rented out through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of when the tenancy began.

 Beginning 1 July 2024